ytmp3/stuff/README.md

   problems with ms Edge and IE11.
 We could do without it if absolutely needed, but the code would become more complicated with browser specific logic.

+### install and start this demo

+requirement: nodejs v10.1.0

+steps:

+    $ cd inject-stop-page
+    $ npm install
+    $ npm start

+If ok, the following message appears:

+    Make sure your browser trusts this CA:
+    /data/mydocs/projects/blockpage/poc/inject-stop-page/.http-mitm-proxy/certs/ca.pem
+    Proxy running on port 8081

+Now you need to configure your browser to:
+- add the ca.pem to the list of authorized ca
+- configure the browser proxy to be your-host-or-ip:8081 for both http and https

+Now you can open any url and make sure the confirm page is displayed at opening and after timeout.
+If you navigate to another page of the same domain, the confirm page should not show up again.